Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 :::

 *Comparison expressions* are binary expressions which use the comparison operators: `<`, `>`, `<=` and `>=`.
-These operators are [overloadable][Overloadable operators] with the following expansion:
+These operators are [overloadable][Operator overloading] with the following expansion:

 - `A < B` is exactly the same as `integerLess(A.compareTo(B), 0)`
 - `A > B` is exactly the same as `integerLess(0, A.compareTo(B))`